Mike Lawlor: Career

 Following law school, Lawlor was appointed as a prosecutor for the State's Attorney Office in New Haven, where he served until his election to the Connecticut House of Representatives in 1986.
 In January, 2011 Lawlor resigned from the legislature to join the administration of Governor Dan Malloy to become Undersecretary of Criminal Justice Policy and Planning, where he served until the end of Malloy's second term in January, 2019.
-In September, 2020 Mayor Justin Elicker nominated Lawlor to be a member of the New Haven Board of Police Commissioners.
+In September 2020, Mayor Justin Elicker nominated Lawlor to be a member of the New Haven Board of Police Commissioners.
 A few months later in January 2021 Governor Ned Lamont nominated Lawlor to be a member of the state's Police Officer Standards and Training Council.

-Lawler has taught at the University of New Haven's Henry C. Lee College of Criminal Justice and Forensic Sciences since 1995 and is currently an Associate Professor of Criminal Justice.
+Lawlor has taught at the University of New Haven's Henry C. Lee College of Criminal Justice and Forensic Sciences since 1995 and is currently an Associate Professor of Criminal Justice.
 He is also a Visiting Lecturer in Law at the Yale Law School.